daronphang/programming-resources/architectures/microservices/best-practices.md

 ### Event data pump

 For microservices emitting events based on state change, we have the option of writing our own event subscriber that pumps data into the reporting database.
 We can send data to the reporting system as we see an event, allowing data to flow faster to our reporting system, rather than relying on a scheduler with the data pump.
 The coupling on the underlying database of the source microservice is now avoided.

+## Hyrum's law

+Be mindful of Hyrum's law when building APIs: all observable behaviors of your system will be depended on by somebody, e.g. content of error messages, ordering in responses, deprecated features, etc.